 Those more infrequent chores are easy for me to let slide, so I take full advantage of the calendar notifications!

 Tip #3: Involve your kids

-My older kids fold almost all the laundry and help unload & load dishes.
-They also are great to help with the younger kids by helping find their socks & shoes & loading bags into the car so we can make it on time to school in the morning.
+Big kids are also great to help with the younger kids by helping find their socks & shoes and loading bags into the car so we can make it on time to school in the morning.

 If you have a baby or toddler, babywearing is a great way to do basic household chores and “involve” them as well!

 Tip #4: Get (more) Organized!

 Organization is an ongoing process with any household.